-In practice we use three different LUTS, one for each color channel, to maximize the resolution of our estimated parameters, see Figure 5 (a,b).
-Each LUT has a resolution of 200x200, but covers different areas in the translucency and reflectivity spectra.
-Each location in the LUT contains an area normalized time profile, and the scattering and absorption parameters $\sigma's$ and $\sigma_a$ corresponding to the $R_d$ and $l_d$ values.
-Four time profiles from different parts of the LUT are shown in Figure 5 (c)-(f).
+We use three different LUTs, one for each color channel, to maximize the resolution of our estimated parameters.
+Each LUT has a resolution of 200×200 , but covers different areas in the translucency and reflectivity spectra.
+Each location in the LUT contains an area-normalized time profile, and the scattering and absorption parameters corresponding to the R_d and l_d values.
+Four time profiles from different parts of the LUT are shown in Figure 3 (d)-(g).

-5.1 Estimating Parameters using Profile Matching
+5.1 Parameter Profile Matching

-The $R_d$ value of a pixel is estimated by using the pixel's value in the fully lit image, after the incoming light has been normalized to one (section 7), and angular light fall off has been accounted for (section 6).
+The R_d value of a pixel is estimated by using the pixel's value in the fully lit image, after the incoming light has been normalized to one (Section 7), and angular light fall off has been accounted for (Section 6).
 We use cross-polarized illumination to ensure that the observed reflectance values do not contain a specular component.
-To determine a pixel's $l_d$ value we use its $R_d$ value to index into the LUT and perform a one-dimensional search in the corresponding row for the profile that best matches the area normalized scattering profile of the pixel.
+To determine a pixel's l_d value we use its R_d value to index into the LUT and perform a one-dimensional search in the corresponding row for the profile that best matches the area-normalized scattering profile of the pixel.
 Our error metric is the sum of squared differences between the two profiles, and since this metric varies smoothly across the table for a given input profile, our search is implemented using a parabolic minimum finder.
-The $\sigma_a$ and $\sigma's$ corresponding to the best matching profile are then stored in separate scattering and absorption maps at the pixel location.
+The σ_a and σ's corresponding to the best matching profile are then stored in separate scattering and absorption maps.